mvc1009/hackingnotes/_docs/movil/ios.md

 order: 1
 ---

-# Setup of the environmen
+# Setup of the environment

 ## Jailbreak iOS 14 with Checkra1n